mitesh-200228/MadiBackend/README.md

 DB used : MongoDB Cloud

-All endpoints and their respective body (if necessary is given below link)
+All endpoints and their respective body (if necessary) is given [Here](https://documenter.getpostman.com/view/18879481/UVsLSRzN)